restic/restic/CONTRIBUTING.md

     commits to the branch you created for the pull request, they will be automatically added to the pull request.

+ 7. If your pull request changes anything that users should be aware of (a bugfix, a new feature, ...) please add an entry to the file ['CHANGELOG.md'](CHANGELOG.md).
+It will be used in the announcement of the next stable release.
+While writing, ask yourself: If I were the user, what would I need to be aware of with this change.

- 7. Once your code looks good and passes all the tests, we'll merge it.
+ 8. Once your code looks good and passes all the tests, we'll merge it.
 Thanks a low for your contribution!

 Please provide the patches for each bug or feature in a separate branch and